 A majory city in Germany, Dresden was once the royal residence for the Kings of Saxony, full of rococo and baroque splendour.
 The city sustained large damage after the controversial Allied bombing towards the end of WWII, but after having undergone extensive reconstruction, today it is one of the cultural, educational and economic centers of the country.
 Those taking one of the buses from Prague to Dresden will arrive in Dresden Hauptbahnhof, the main station for buses and trains.
 From there, travelers will find Dresden's extensive public transport network combining buses, trams and trains, can get them to nearly anywhere they need to be.
 The local transport services will also run at night, though with less frequency.

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Czech Republic
+International entry status: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Czechia has imposed these measures to reduce the spread of COVID-19: